gravitational/teleport/rfd/0149-headless-kube.md

 are already covered by existing audit events, therefore no new audit events need to be added.
 However we will add the additional information to the headless authentication audit event - we will include requester source (kube proxy).

+# Alternatives

+We explored an option of adding capability of listening on unix-sockets for the user's local kube proxy.
+But `kubectl` doesn't have a native way of connecting to the unix-sockets, it can only work with http(s) and socks5 endpoints.
+We could solve this by adding `tsh kubectl` into the scheme, but since ultimately unix-sockets are controlled by Linux user permissions, we would achieve same level of security as without them.
+So it would be just needlessly overcomplicating the workflow.